godotengine/godot-docs/tutorials/3d/using_multi_mesh_instance.rst

 cases, you would like to create multiple instances of the same mesh in a scene.
 You *could* duplicate the same node multiple times and adjust the transforms manually.
 This may be a tedious process and the result may look mechanical.
-Also, this method is not favourable to rapid iterations.
+Also, this method is not conducive to rapid iterations.
 :ref:`MultiMeshInstance <class_MultiMeshInstance>` is one of the possible solutions to this problem.